 ApexSQL Doc is a tool used for documenting Tableau sites, SharePoint farms, SSIS packages, SSAS cubes and SQL Server databases with Data model diagrams.

 Apex SQL Doc can generate various documentation in Word, HTML, PDF or CHM formats, and has the options to fully customize the process of documentation with custom texts, styles and pictures.

 This article will include a brief introduction of the full process of documenting Data model diagrams, by using the graphical user interface, and in the end the process will be automated using the command line interface.

 Documenting Data model diagrams via GUI

 The first step will be to add a database to document.
-To select a database click the Add database button.
+To select a database, click the Add database button.
 Once that is clicked the login menu will appear.
 Select the SQL Server where the database is located, and the authentication type which will be used to connect to that server.
-Once this is done, click Connect.
+Once this is done, click OK.

 When the connection is established, a list of connected databases will be displayed.
 Now, select the desired database from the database section on the left.

 The next part of the process is the selection of options.
 In order to document Data model diagrams, include the option in the Database options tab.
 Just scroll down to the bottom and find the Data model diagrams option, check it and let’s move on to the next step.

 Next choose the output format of the database documentation.

 ApexSQL Doc offers the option of documenting in CHM, HTML, DOC, DOCX and PDF format.